jcward/gpu-power-limit-service/README.md

 - **Generates a systemd unit** (`gpu-power-limit.service`) that applies your chosen limits on every boot.

+- **Monitor option** displays the current power draw of all GPUs.

 - **Uninstall option** cleanly stops, disables, and removes the service.

 - Optional `--debug` flag turns on bash tracing and prints the exact line on any error for quick troubleshooting.

 ## Example Setup

-The script is interactive - here's an aexample of the interaction:
+The script is interactive - here's an example interaction:

 ```
 user@server:# ./setup-gpu-power-limit.sh